IzK-ArcOS/v6/public/help/Settings/wallpaper.md

 - Apply a wallpaper
 - Upload a wallpaper from your device
-- Use a Internet Address (URL) as a wallpaper
+- Use an Internet Address (URL) as a wallpaper

 Before you continue, first open the **Settings App**.
 More information about opening the settings app can be found in the [Settings](@client/help/Settings.md) article under **"Opening the settings app"**.
 Once opened, make sure you're on the **Wallpaper** page by clicking on **Wallpaper** in the sidebar.